vishvajeet-dubey/learningWorkspace/SQL/SqlBook_by_vishva.md

 (NULL);

---inserting the sample value in table4 insert into table4 values
+--inserting sample value in table4 insert into table4 values
 (1),
 (1),